Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 Suburban Children’s Museums

-All of the suburban children’s museums below are part of the CLIMB (Chicago Area Local Increased Membership Benefits) Network, which means certain membership options include reciprocal membership to the other museums!
+All of the suburban children’s museums below have a membership level that is part of the CLIMB (Chicago Area Local Increased Membership Benefits) Network, which means certain membership options include reciprocal membership to the other museums!
 (The list also includes the wonderful Discovery Center Museum in Rockford).
 That makes a children’s museum membership an even better value.
 Not all membership options at all museums include the CLIMB membership, so be sure to double-check if that’s important to you.

 Children’s Museum in Oak Lawn